100 Questions to Ask When Choosing Your College or Major

 Each college application submission will have an application fee (usually $50-$90 per application), so make sure you have already set aside these funds.
 However, if you were qualified for an ACT or SAT fee waiver, then most probably, your college application fee is also waived.

-Letters of recommendations, transcripts, personal essays, and other key essentials of the whole application process may have different deadlines attached.
+Letters of recommendation, transcripts, personal essays, and other key essentials of the whole application process may have different deadlines attached.
 Each college comes with different requirements for admission so it’s best to inquire ahead.
 Give yourself enough time for each of these factors to get into the proper hands.

 You must also have copies of all your applications.
 Especially if you applied online, save your passwords and emails just in case you need to refer to them again.
 Duplicate also checks or receipts you sent to the school.

 After everything is submitted, you should have a confirmation receipt.
 Applications sent electronically usually have generated emails saying they have been received.
-If the application is sent via mail, use a return receipt service to guarantee that your documents have successfully arrived at its destination campus.
+If the application is sent via mail, use a return receipt service to guarantee that your documents have successfully arrived at their destination campus.

 Preparing for College While in High School

-Back in the days, high school was nothing more than a voluntary activity designed to gear students for decent employment right after graduation.
 Your great-grandparents might not even have enrolled in high school!
 But today, high school is not only required legally, but the main purpose of it is to prepare you for higher education.
 Even when studying in your primary education, you can prepare your future whether you wish to study abroad or study in your city.

 While it may not sound so important, the activities and academic performances you show during your four years in high school can hone you for your college life.
 This is the best time to explore your options, know who you are, or start making independent choices.
 If you plan on getting into a university with a very selective admissions process and you wish to win scholarships, then you have to work very hard for it.